CKFK/get-funds-by-range/questions.md

     return b.nav_return - a.nav_return
 });

-# I get data from FINNOMENA APIs and I filter data by start date and end date with nav_date (update date). and step two i sort data Descending from fund performance
+# I get data from my backend that uses the API of FINNOMENA APIs and I filter data by start date and end date with nav_date (update date). and step two i sort data Descending from fund performance

 3. How would you track down a performance issue in production?
 Have you ever had to do this?
 # Answer Find the log and fix it and find a way to make the system as efficient as possible., No because most of senior web develop will do this part.